 'The Arts' as most people think of the term were never too distant.
 Somewhere along the way the local pressgang succeeded in enlisting the management as a trustee of the excellent local community arts organisation – although an honourable discharge was obtained after about six years.
 And the Whittlecreek and Eaton St Torpid Heritage Railway's Property Manager once owned art galleries and then managed a nationally-significant gift shop for twelve years; the management team still visit art exhibitions, open studios, craft fairs, gift shops and the like.

 In 2010 the management moved to Avebury, Wiltshire, and photography once again went onto the proverbial back burner.
 Despite heading up a pioneering project on medieval carvings and getting rather obsessed with Anglo-Saxon England, this was the start of getting back into making things, such as carved wooden staffs and assorted amulets.
-After returning to Leicestershire in 2016 this 'craftiness' extended into leatherwork and (thanks to Gerry Unsworth and Ben Brierley) pottery.
+After returning to Leicestershire in 2016 this 'craftiness' extended briefly into leatherwork and sketching then (thanks to Gerry Unsworth and Ben Brierley) pottery.
 Other artistic endeavours include making some videos.

 In various ways, much of this diverse 'CV' is reflected in the rolling stock or the rambling remarks in this web site.
 Indeed, at several levels the whole of this website verges on the autobiographical.
 You have been warned…